-The latest experience with Planck points to the following systematic error categories likely to be important for the CMB Probe, or for that matter, for any instrument striving to map the polarization over large portions of the sky to the levels targeted by the Probe [64]: 1) Intensity-to-polarization leakage, 2) stability, and 3) straylight.
-Each of these is considered below in light of polarimetry measurements through differencing the signals of two detectors that are sensitive to orthogonal polarization states.
-Currently, the most sensitive sub-orbital experiments have shown control of systematics at a level of $r \lesssim 0.006$ ( $r \lesssim 0.001$ with a polarization modulator on the main beam pattern) on small (1%) sky fractions [82?].
+The latest experience with Planck points to the following systematic error categories likely to be important for the CMB Probe, or for that matter, for any instrument striving to map the polarization over large portions of the sky to the levels targeted by the CMB Probe [72]: 1) Intensity-to-polarization leakage, 2) stability, and 3) straylight.
+Each of these is considered in light of polarimetry measurements through differencing the signals of two detectors that are sensitive to orthogonal polarization states.

 Leakage.
-The CMB anisotropy signal is a factor of 1000 larger than the strongest possible inflationary B modes.
-Therefore instrumental effects that leak even a small fraction of an intensity fluctuation into spurious polarization must be understood and controlled.
+The CMB anisotropy signal is a factor of 1000 larger than the strongest possible inflationary B modes (see for example Fig. 1).
+Therefore instrumental effects that can leak even a small fraction of an intensity fluctuation into spurious polarization and must be understood and controlled.
 The main effects are differences between gains of detectors, their frequency bandpass mismatch, their differential pointing on the sky, and their differential antenna patterns.
-These differential effects need to be controlled, through instrument design, characterization, and data analysis to levels that are another factor of 10-100 more stringent.
+Currently, the most sensitive sub-orbital experiments have shown control of systematics at a level of $r \leq 0.006$ ; approximately half of the contribution was from intensity to polarization leakage [90].
+These differential effects need to be controlled, through instrument design, characterization, and data analysis to levels that are another factor of 10-100 more stringent so that the contributions of systematic uncertainties to the Probe's total error budget is negligible.